- 18 years of age or above

 Program Leader Information

-• IB 399 / ACCTG 399: Old World Innovations and their Influence on Modern Business Systems (3 credits)
+- IB 399 / ACCTG 399: Old World Innovations and their Influence on Modern Business Systems (3 credits) with Scott Collins

-Students are required to take one of the prescribed courses listed above as participants on the program.
+Students are required to take the prescribed course listed above as participants on the program.
 The Education Abroad Office will register you for this course.
 To determine how this course will fit into your degree requirements, you will need to work with your academic adviser.
 Suggested tips:

 - Research courses offered on your program